equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

   * students will be notified when new comments are added on their work

-As you can imagine both bounded contexts are interacting with same "models" (Student, Teacher, Work, Lesson) just around different business perspective.
+As you can imagine both bounded contexts are interacting with same models (Student, Teacher, Work, Lesson) just around different business perspective.

-That means you would place all related code for `classroom` to one folder and all related code to `public_board` to that folder.
+That means you would place all related code & classes for `classroom` to one folder and all related code to `public_board` to that other folder.
+As for the shared models you would create own representation of those models in give bounded context `Classroom::Student` (ideally with own DB table) and `PublicBoard::Student` (ideally with own DB table)

 So what you are ultimately trying to achieve is organize code into layers similar to this: